IBM-Bluemix-Docs/mobilefoundation/handling_push_notifications_in_client_applications.md

 Setting up an application in FCM is a bit different compared to the old GCM model.
 {: android}

-1. Obtain your notification provider credentials, create a FCM project and add the same to your Android application.
+1. Obtain your notification provider credentials, create an FCM project, and add the same to your Android application.
 Include the package name of your application as `com.ibm.mobilefirstplatform.clientsdk.android.push`.
-Refer the [documentation here](https://cloud.ibm.com/docs/services/mobilepush/push_step_1.html#push_step_1_android) , until the step where you have finished generating the `google-services.json` file
+Refer the [documentation here](https://cloud.ibm.com/docs/services/mobilepush/push_step_1.html#push_step_1_android) until the step where you have finished generating the `google-services.json` file.
    {: android}
 1. Configure your Gradle file.
 Add the following in the app's `build.gradle` file